KalaayPT/Profit-Taker-Guide/docs/beginner/other-builds.md

 :::info [*__Overframe Link__*](https://overframe.gg/build/699246/)

-- For use on Necramech, this build can oneshot limbs if you charge it enough.
+- For use on Necramech, this build can twoshot limbs if you fully charge it.
-- Corvas is a good pick if you plan on getting rivens down the line, as it has a lot of viable riven variety.
+- Corvas has a lot of viable riven variety.
-- Fire rate is a bit low, so using Heavy Weapon may be faster.
+- Fire rate is low, so using Heavy Weapon may be faster.
 - The build uses Primed Rubedo-Lined Barrel even if you’re using vex armor because Necramech doesn’t get Warframe buffs.
 - Is affected by [__hitbox bug__](/miscellaneous/bugs.html#archgun-hitbox-bug)
 :::